By Hassan Zahwa, Brian Jones, DO

 In working with hundreds of commercial healthcare clients and numerous EHR systems, including Allscripts, athenahealth, Epic, Meditech, McKesson, and Cerner, Guidehouse has found that these three elements are critical to the success of any healthcare informatics initiative, regardless of size or type.

 But aligning people, processes, and technology toward a unified outcome requires a deep understanding of the critical stakeholders involved in an initiative, the processes they will use, and the technology they will leverage to advance health outcomes.
-The single most crucial denominator is clinical integration.
+The single most crucial denominator is clinical integration2.

 Clinical transformation and related change management support should reside outside the technology vendor.
 The technology vendor’s core competency is configuring and deploying a technology that meets the functional (end-user) requirements, technical/security requirements, and functions as intended.
 While technology is essential to the modernization effort, true and lasting transformation will not occur without thorough clinical integration of the new system supported by a robust human-centered design based on the people, process, and technology connection.